 It needs to be properly salted with the right amount of acidity.
 Yes, an acidic component is very important.
 That's why in Ukraine many people use beet kvass (fermented beet juice similar to kombucha) to make Borscht instead of a broth.

-- easy.
-Yes, it is indeed.
-Despite that there are a few steps involved in making vegan Borscht, all those steps are simple and straightforward.
-You can do some of the steps ahead of time;
+- Easy: Despite the fact that there are a few steps involved in making vegan Borscht, all those steps are simple and straightforward.
+You can do some of the steps ahead of time.

 Ingredient notes